Fransiskus11/Project-Asphatl-9-ReJends/readme.txt

 ✨ Key Features
 This project is more than just a landing page; it's a feature-rich website that includes:

-Home Page (home.html): An engaging entry point with an automated image carousel and detailed sections covering game modes, features, and objectives.
+= Home Page (home.html): An engaging entry point with an automated image carousel and detailed sections covering game modes, features, and objectives.

-Car Gallery (gallery.html): An interactive gallery where users can browse vehicles, dynamically filtered by class (S, A, B, etc.).
+= Car Gallery (gallery.html): An interactive gallery where users can browse vehicles, dynamically filtered by class (S, A, B, etc.).
 Car data is loaded and displayed using JavaScript.

-News Page (news.html): A section for game updates, featuring a "Load More" button to dynamically reveal older news articles.
+= News Page (news.html): A section for game updates, featuring a "Load More" button to dynamically reveal older news articles.

-Esports Hub (esport.html): A dedicated page for the competitive scene, complete with a video trailer, statistics, and information on regional and world stages.
+= Esports Hub (esport.html): A dedicated page for the competitive scene, complete with a video trailer, statistics, and information on regional and world stages.

-Subscription Forms (subscriptionViewer.html & subscriptionCreator.html): Two distinct, validated forms for viewers and content creators to subscribe, demonstrating robust form handling and user input validation with JavaScript.
+= Subscription Forms (subscriptionViewer.html & subscriptionCreator.html): Two distinct, validated forms for viewers and content creators to subscribe, demonstrating robust form handling and user input validation with JavaScript.

 🛠️ Technology Stack
 This project was built using the following technologies:

-HTML5
+= HTML5

-CSS3 (including modern techniques like Flexbox and Grid)
+= CSS3

-JavaScript (for DOM manipulation, dynamic content loading, and form validation)
+= JavaScript

 📂 Project Structure
 The repository is organized into separate folders for assets, CSS, HTML, and JavaScript files, promoting a clean and maintainable codebase.